JosipHuzovic/Cybersecurity-Portfolio/Homelab Project/Homelab-Blueprint.md

 *If successful, this will spawn a root shell on the target system.
 This is for educational purposes only and should never be performed outside of authorized lab environments.*

 ---
+<h2 align="center"><strong>
 ## Phase 4 – Installing Splunk (SIEM Integration)
+</strong></h2>

 *Note: This is the only phase in the homelab that requires temporary internet access.
 Splunk is downloaded directly from the official site and installed on the Kali VM.
 After installation, return the VM to host-only mode to preserve network isolation.*

+**Objective:**
-**Objective:** Install and configure Splunk on Kali Linux to serve as a SIEM platform for future log collection and monitoring.
+Install and configure Splunk on Kali Linux to serve as a SIEM platform for future log collection and monitoring.

+**Overview:**
-**Overview:** Splunk will be used to ingest and analyze logs from the lab environment, enabling simulated alerting and incident response workflows.
+Splunk will be used to ingest and analyze logs from the lab environment, enabling simulated alerting and incident response workflows.
 This phase sets the foundation for blue team operations.

 **Steps:**